 Although AAA Family Law is in Seminole county, one third of its clients live in Orange county.
 AAA Family Law represents its clients in the courtrooms of all the counties of the Orlando metro area: Orange, Seminole, Oceola and Lake and also in Volusia.
 For someone with a family law issue to resolve, a drive to AAA Family Law in Altamonte Springs from anywhere in the greater Orlando metro area or Volusia county is well worth it.

-If you have a divorce or family law issue, at AAA Family Law you can schedule a free thirty-minute initial consultation with family law attorney Eduardo J. Mejias by calling (407) 260-6001.
-There is an hourly charge for additional consultation time.
+If you have a divorce or family law issue, at AAA Family Law you can schedule an initial consultation with family law attorney Eduardo J. Mejias by calling (407) 260-6001.

 Attorney Mejias graduated with honors from the University of Florida with the degree of Juris Doctor.
 He has been practicing law since 1999 and almost exclusively family law since 2005.
 See Family Lawyer Retainer Fees.